alextebbs/lore/README.md

 - Mobile UI (sidebar needs to toggle)

-- Make Auth actually protect characters that aren't yours
+- [x] Make Auth actually protect characters that aren't yours

-  - You shouldn't be able to edit a character that isn't yours
+  - [x] You shouldn't be able to edit a character that isn't yours

-- You should be able to create a character without a login, and then associate that character with your login (no idea how to do this)
+- [x] You should be able to create a character without a login, and then associate that character with your login (no idea how to do this) edit: its done

-  - Maybe any character you've created could be "claimed"?

 ### Mid

-- Sort out prompts, add examples, tune them
+- [] Sort out prompts, add examples, tune them

   - Sometimes it gets jacked and starts generating the whole character when I just ask for the name (rarely).